Love (Aztec Camera album)

 Love is the third studio album by Scottish pop group Aztec Camera, released in November 1987 on Sire.
 While it was released under the Aztec Camera name, Roddy Frame was the only remaining permanent member of the group and he recorded the album alongside a group of session musicians.
 Departing from the indie and folk-rock approach of earlier records, Love incorporated R&B influences, seemingly to break the American market.
 It failed to do so but did achieve commercial success in the UK, reaching No. 10 on the albums chart, following the success of its third single "Somewhere in My Heart", which reached No. 3 on the UK Singles Chart.
 As a result, it became the band's most commercially successful album.

-Background
+Background and Writing

-The Backwards and Forwards (1985) live EP was released, reaching number 181 on the Billboard 200 in the United States.
-After this, the band went through a line-up shift, retaining frontman Roddy Frame and drummer David Ruffy, and adding guitarist Steve Jordan, bassist Marcus Miller and keyboardist David Frank of the System.
+After the band's previous album 'Knife', the band went through a line-up shift, losing founding bassist Campbell Owens, however retaining drummer David Ruffy, and adding guitarist Steve Jordan, bassist Marcus Miller and keyboardist David Frank of the System.
+However, Roddy would later state that 'the sessions for the album marked the first time, that he made up his mind to "willfully experiment with lots of different people" including drumming legend Steve Gadd and Miles Davis collaborator Marcus Miller.'

+Roddy felt that he was 'unsure' of what direction to take after Knife's under-performance compared to the success of High Land, Hard Rain and felt he was 'lucky' to get out of the 3 year period following Knife:

+“Basically, I made a second album that didn’t do that great.
+And how did I react to that?
+I spent three years sitting around smoking dope and listening to soul music thinking, ‘I’m not going to write any songs this week — I’m not feeling it.
+Then, ‘Let’s go to the record company and get some more money.
+We seem to be running out.’

+So off my manager goes to the label, and they’re like, ‘Can we hear anything?
+It’s been a couple of years.’
+And we’re going, ‘Not quite yet.
+Have you got any money?’
+Looking back at that period, I think, ‘Jesus, I was lucky to get away with that.’”

+Roddy talked about his time in New York, recording Love, as "spending a lot of time listening to WBLS, and playing keyboards and programming machines.."

+He elaborated on his influences around this time period, calling the album his 'Young Americans' due to its 'White-Soul' nature :